Robin Cayzer, 3rd Baron Rotherwick: Career

 Between 1973 and 1976, Cayzer was Acting Captain of The Life Guards and between 1977 and 1983, of the Household Cavalry.
 He worked for Barings Bank from 1976 to 1978 and for Bristol Helicopters from 1978 to 1980.

 A qualified pilot, he represented the Popular Flying Association as a member of the executive committee from 1997 to 2001, and as vice-chairman from 1999 to 2001.
 He is also president of the General Aviation Awareness Council and a director of the Light Aviation Association.

 In 1996, he succeeded to his father's peerage title, and took up his seat in Britain's upper chamber as a Conservative.
 The passing of the House of Lords Act 1999 saw him elected as one of the 92 hereditary peers to remain in their seats for life.
 His areas of interest are listed as agriculture, animals, food and rural affairs; aviation; defence; energy and environment.

 In 2005, he became a Fellow of the Industry and Parliament Trust.
 He belongs to the All Party Parliamentary Group for Motorcycling.
 He is also a Patron of the National Association for Bikers with a Disability.

 Since 2004, he has been board director of Cayzer Continuation PCC Ltd and since 2006, non-active chairman of Air Touring Ltd. According to his register of interests on the House of Lords website, he is a director of Cornbury Estates Company Limited and Cornbury Maintenance Company Ltd (both described as property companies) and of Bygone Engineering.
 Cornbury Park has about 5,000 acres of land, including part of the old royal forest of Wychwood.
 Cayzer has developed business units for rental there, and hosts the Wilderness Festival music festival.

 Personal life

 On 6 March 1982, Cayzer married Sara Jane, daughter of Robert James McAlpine (great-grandson of Sir Robert McAlpine, 1st Baronet, civil engineer and founder of Sir Robert McAlpine Ltd); they had three children before divorcing in 1994.
 On 21 June 2000, he married secondly Tania Jane, daughter of Christopher Fox; they have two children.

 Lord Rotherwick succeeded to the Cayzer baronetcy of Gartmore on the death of his kinsman Sir James Arthur Cayzer, 5th Baronet, on 27 February 2012.

-Rotherwick is the brother-in-law of Canadian prime minister Mark Carney.
-(Carney's wife is environmental policy expert Diana Fox Carney, who is the sister of Rotherwick's wife Tania.)
+Rotherwick is the brother-in-law of Mark Carney, who was from 2013 to 2018 Governor of the Bank of England and is currently Prime Minister of Canada.
+(Carney's wife is environmental policy expert Diana Fox Carney, who is the sister of Rotherwick's wife Tania).